Adolescent Screenings and Evaluations

 Statistics on the Adolescent Obesity Problem

-According to the Centers for Disease Control and Prevention (CDC), the number of adolescents and children who are obese has tripled over the past 50 years.2 Nearly 20 percent of all young people ages 6 to 19 years old is obese.
+According to the Centers for Disease Control and Prevention (CDC), the number of adolescents and children who are obese has tripled over the past 50 years.2 Nearly 20 percent of all young people ages 6 to 19 years old are obese.

 Risks and Complications